Recognize a verb when you find one.

 Potato chips crunch too loudly to eat during an exam.

-Even though crunch is often a verb, it can also be a noun.
-The crunch of the potato chips, for example, is a thing, a sound that we can hear.
 You therefore need to analyze the function that a word provides in a sentence before you determine what grammatical name to give that word.

 Clyde sneezes with the force of a tornado.